Irvine Burn Injury Lawyer

 How the Burn Occurred Matters

 The circumstances of the burn itself, as well as its specific location, are important considerations when determining the exact dollar amount of a burn injury settlement.
 A court will consider not only how bad the burn appears, but the way it will affect a victim’s quality of life moving forward.
 Settlement amounts are not easily predictable when it comes to burn injuries, and they will vary depending on the specific circumstances.

 Let’s consider the above example involving Robert and Mary.
 In that example, Mary’s burn occured on her face.
 Therefore, a settlement involving facial burns is valued more highly than a burn that occurred in a less visible place, such as an arm.

-Because burn injuries have the potential to cause lifelong health issues, as well as permanent disfigurement, burn injury victims are often entitled to damages for physical and emotional pain and suffering.
-Damages for pain and suffering take into account the reality that burn victims will experience the shame and embarrassment of physical deformity for the rest of their lives.
+Since burn injuries have the potential to cause lifelong health issues, as well as permanent disfigurement, victims are often entitled to damages for physical and emotional pain and suffering.
+Damages for pain and suffering take into account the reality that victims will experience the shame and embarrassment of physical deformity for the rest of their lives.